Principal Uncertainty Quantification with Spatial Correlation for Image Restoration Problems: PUQ: Principal Uncertainty Quantification

 \subsubsection{Exact PUQ}

 The \emph{Exact PUQ} (E-PUQ) procedure provides the complete uncertainty of the $d$-dimensional posterior distribution, $\tP$.
-This approach is applicable locally in small patches or segments for any task.
 In this case, the exact reconstruction property discussed in Section~\ref{sec: Problem Formulation} is satisfied, and Equation~\eqref{eq: theoretical reconstruction gaurentee} is fulfilled with $0\%$ error ($\beta=0$) across $100\%$ ($q=1.0$) of the pixels.
-Therefore, the calibration procedure is simple, involving only a scaling of intervals to ensure Equation~\eqref{eq: theoretical coverage gaurentee} is satisfied with high probability, similar to previous work~\cite{angelopoulos2022image,horwitz2022conffusion}.
+Therefore, the calibration is simple, involving only a scaling of intervals to ensure Equation~\eqref{eq: theoretical coverage gaurentee} is satisfied with high probability, similar to previous work~\cite{angelopoulos2022image,horwitz2022conffusion}.